 Table 1.
-Summary of the effects of the ecological characteristics (except for primary diet) on (a) species responses to disturbed land uses (within land-use type effects) and on (b) species climate-change sensitivity, for each Class of terrestrial vertebrates.
-The symbol – indicates where a characteristic has a significant negative effect on occurrence probability within a disturbed land-use type, or where the characteristic renders species significantly more sensitive to climate change.
-A + indicates a significantly positive effect of a characteristic on occurrence probability in a land-use type, or significantly lower sensitivity to climate change.
-For the land-use effects, we report “within land-use type effects” here, that is, within a disturbed land use whether there were significant differences in occurrence probability among species with different trait values (see Figure 2).
+Summary of the effects of the ecological characteristics (except for primary diet) on (a) species responses’ to disturbed land uses (within land-use type effects) and on (b) species’ estimated climate-change sensitivity, for each class of terrestrial vertebrates.
+The symbol – indicates where a characteristic has a significant negative effect on occurrence probability within a disturbed land-use type, or where the characteristic is significantly associated with a greater sensitivity to climate change.
+A + indicates a significantly positive effect of a characteristic on occurrence probability in a land-use type, or a significant association with lower sensitivity to climate change.
+For the land-use effects, we report within land-use type effects here, which for a given disturbed land-use type denote whether there were significant differences in occurrence probability among species with different trait values (see Figure 2).
 These effects were derived from the interactive terms of the full, all-predictor models.
 We report effects detected in any land-use intensity.

 In all classes, diet had significant effects on occurrence probability in disturbed land uses (Figure 3).
-The effects of diet were interpreted from partial models (because this approach was simpler than interpreting within land-use type effects among more than two categories, which required arbitrarily choosing a reference diet category, and also because we could not fit both diet and diet breadth in the same models for herptiles).
-Changes in occurrence probability in disturbed land uses differed among Classes and dietary groups.
+Changes in occurrence probability in disturbed land uses differed among classes and dietary groups.
 Overall, invertebrate eaters tended to be negatively affected in disturbed land uses (e.g., -66% average declines in occurrence probability for amphibians in intensely used agricultural areas, compared with minimally-used primary vegetation).
 Omnivores were both negatively and positively impacted, showing both important decreases (e.g., -81% for reptiles in intensely used plantation forest) as well as strong increases (e.g., +43% for lightly used urban areas in birds).
 Overall, fruit/nectar eaters showed important declines in occurrence probability for mammals and birds, as opposed to plants/seeds eaters, whose occurrence probability tended to be strongly positively affected for birds, and dependent on land-use intensity for mammals (with increases in minimally-used land-types, but not in more intensely-used land-types).
 Finally, we also detected significant changes in occurrence probability for vertebrate eaters, with some declines for mammals in agricultural areas (-75% on average in intense uses), but also some increases (e.g., +43% on average for birds in lightly used agricultural areas).

 Figure 3.
-Predicted occurrence probability as a function of land use, land-use intensity, diet and their interactions, for each Class of terrestrial vertebrates.
-The predictions were obtained from the partial models fitted for each Class considering only the diet trait.
-Empty plots are drawn where there were no data for a diet category for a given Class (e.g., amphibian fruit/nectar eaters).
+Predicted occurrence probability as a function of land use, land-use intensity, diet and their interactions, for each class of terrestrial vertebrates.
+The predictions were obtained from the partial models fitted for each class considering only diet from among the ecological characteristics.
+Empty plots are drawn where there were no data for a diet category for a given class.
 Effects could not be estimated for urban reptiles, as well as for urban vertebrate, fruit/nectar and plant/seed eaters for mammals because there were no sampled species.
 The predictions are rescaled with reference to minimally-used primary vegetation.
 Primary: primary vegetation; Secondary: secondary vegetation; plantation: plantation forest; agricultural: cropland and pasture.

 Explanatory power for the full, all-predictor models and variance explained by each predictor.